 Investors feeling bullish about the economy’s direction will want to take a closer look at this value play that could return outsized gains as the year goes on.

-The above analysis of LEA was provided by Daniel Cross, a professional trader and financial writer.
+The above analysis of LEA was provided by financial writer Daniel Cross.

 MarketClub’s Analysis of LEA